Intensive French in Grenoble: Academics

 |Fall or Spring Semester||up to 15||2.5 GPA; previous French study not required|

 Students on the French Language and Culture Program or the Intensive French Language Program can choose to take a service learning component in addition to the standard program courses.
 Students will design and run English language workshops for French high school students.
-They will work with CUEF professors to prepare the workshops and activities, prepare a research paper and give a presentation at the end of the course, as well as spending time in a French high school working with local students.
+They will work with a CUEF professor to prepare the workshops and activities, write a research paper and give a presentation at the end of the course, as well as spending time in a French high school working with local students.
 This is a wonderful opportunity for students to fully engage with the local community.
 This course is in addition to the electives and does not replace them and is for a recommended 3 semester credits.
-The course requires a minimum of 10 students to run.

 A transcript will be issued by the CUEF Université Grenoble Alpes.
 There is a supplemental fee for this option.
 Please contact the AIFS Admissions Officer for details.